dscripka/openWakeWord/README.md

 openWakeWord comes with pre-trained models for common words & phrases.
 Currently, only English models are supported, but they should be reasonably robust across different types speaker accents and pronunciation.

 Each model aims to have false-reject rates of less than 5% and false-accept rates of less than 0.5/hr on the evaluation data to be considered minimally viable (see [Performance & Evaluation]() for definitions and details).
-These levels are chosen so that, for example, a user could be expected to have a extended conversation of several hours with maybe a single false activation, and a failed activation only 1/20 attempts (and a failed *second* activation only 1/400 attempts).
+These levels are subjective, but hopefully are below the annoyance threshold where the average user frustrated with a system that often misses intended activations and/or causes disruption by activating too frequently at undesired times.
+For example, at these rates a user could expect to have a group gathering with conversations of several hours with at most 1-2 false activations, and a failed activation in only 1/20 attempts (and a failed *second* attempted activation in only 1/400 attempts).

-The table below lists each model and the false-reject rate @ 0.5 false accepts/hr, along with the recommended threshold value to obtain that performance (though this should be adjusted to your use-case).
+The table below lists each model and the false-reject rate @ 0.5 false accepts/hr, along with the recommended threshold value to obtain that performance (though this should be manually adjusted to your environment and usage patterns).
 See the individual [model pages]() in the documentation for the full false-reject/false-accept curves across different thresholds.

 | Word/Phrase | False-Reject Rate | False-Accepts per Hour | Recommended Score Threshold |
 | ------------- | ------------- | ------------- | ------------- |